DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 And again thanks to you Demon Hero has been defeated."

 Light Knight Jeanne, although wearing her armour, returned back to being simple 17 years old girl.
-While her subordinates were dead asleep from fatigue of last battle, she took along her bodyguard Fairin on walk through capital avenues.
+While her subordinates were dead asleep from fatigue of last battle, she took along her bodyguard Farin on walk through capital avenues.

 "Still, even though you played crucial role, you never showed yourself in public?"